-Use this screen to configure the host name, the IPv4 and IPv6 addresses of the Deep Discovery Analyzer appliance, and other network settings.
+Use this screen to configure the host name, the IPv4 and IPv6 addresses of the Deep Discovery Analyzer appliance, and other network settings (including TLS 1.2 enforcement).

 An IPv4 address is required and the default is 192.168.252.2.
 Modify the IPv4 address immediately after completing all deployment tasks.